Monster52/derecho/README.md

 ## Usage

-To begin using Derecho, grab an api key from wundergroun weather and save it as an environment variable.
+To begin using Derecho, grab an api key from [wunderground](https://www.wunderground.com/?apiref=28c522f84f4bd5f2 ) weather and save it as an environment variable.

 Instantiate the Derecho class with:
 ```ruby